JuulLabs-OSS/mcumgr-android/README.md

 # Introduction

-McuManager is a application layer protocol used to manage and monitor microcontrollers running Apache Mynewt and Zephyr.
+McuManager is an application layer protocol used to manage and monitor microcontrollers running Apache Mynewt and Zephyr.
 More specifically, McuManagr implements over-the-air (OTA) firmware upgrades, log and stat collection, and file-system and configuration management.

 ## Javadoc